DataDog/datadog-api-client-java/README.md

 ### Configure proxy

-You can provide custom `connectorProvider` implemtation to `clientConfig` to use proxy.
+You can provide custom `connectorProvider` implementation to `clientConfig` to use proxy.
 See example below using `ApacheConnectorProvider`:

 ```java
 import org.glassfish.jersey.apache.connector.ApacheConnectorProvider;